 Alagna is the Eastern most of the three villages making up the extensive Monterosa ski area (the other villages being Champoluc to the West, and Gressoney in the middle of the system).
 In fact the ski and board domain is much, much larger than the 180kms of piste suggests and is a paradise for expert skiers looking for uncrowded terrain.
 The long, empty pistes are all blues and reds (no black pistes as all the challenging skiing is to be found off-piste).

 Alagna is a peaceful, rustic village with an old church and many traditional wooden Walser chalets - it bears no resemblance to a ski resort and that is its charm.
 Luxury ski holidays in Alagna cannot be compared with those in Courchevel or Val d’Isere as the two experiences would be like chalk and cheese.
-Tourism is yet to taint the village or the attitude of the locals who are all welcoming and helpful.
+Tourism is yet to taint the village in any big way or the attitude of the locals who are all welcoming and helpful.
 If you want to know what skiing was like 50 years ago then this is surely the place to find out.
-Nightlife is very quiet but there are some great family run restaurants serving up fantastic pasta and carne as well as a couple of rustic bars where you will find the locals and visitors mixing together very amicably.
+Apres ski and nightlife is fairly quiet but there are some great family run restaurants serving up fantastic pasta and carne as well as a couple of rustic bars where you will find the locals and visitors mixing together very amicably.
 The atmosphere is friendly, happy and you certainly don't feel like just another number here.

 If you are a confident intermediate skier then you will have a great time in Alagna.
 If you are an expert who likes to ‘freeride’ then you will be in heaven.
 Stunning scenery; a massive, high, snow-sure ski area (empty during the week); friendly locals and great traditional Italian mountain cooking await you.
 This is a resort well worth hiring a mountain guide for a couple of days to get the most out of a short break or even if you stay for a week.